mkudzia/c4l-workshop-2016/outline.md

 ### Everybody: Open a Markdown (.md) file in your text editor
 #### Mac:
+1. In the `c41-workshop-2016` workshop files directory, right click (or two-finger click; you want the "open with" menu) on "outline.md" and select "Open with Sublime Text."

 #### Windows:
 1. In the ```c4l-workshop-2016``` workshop files directory, right click on "outline.md" and select "Open with Sublime Text."